Anthony-Mai/TinyTls/README.md

 I want to demonstrate that a good light weight crypto library can be written in C++ and can be made more maintainable.
-TinyTls was once based on TinySsl, but I have re-written a lot of new code and get rid of legacy stuffs that are no londer relevant today.
+TinyTls was once based on TinySsl, but I have re-written a lot of new code and get rid of legacy stuffs that are no longer relevant today.
 So there is no historic baggage in the package.

 ***